Fayez Sayegh: Views

 Sayegh was one of the early scholars who analyzed the negative effects of the sectarianism in Lebanon.
 For him these effects of sectarianism emerged as a result of the popular life and popular consciousness, not of the historical events.
 He argued that not only a political change but also a social change should occur for the unified Arab societies.

 Sayegh was the first scholar who developed the concept of the Zionist settler colonialism.
 He argued that Palestinians would never accept "a fraction of rights in a fraction of their homeland."
 He defined the racial principles of Zionism as self-segregation, exclusiveness, and supremacy which are the elements of segregation.
 These elements are the central characteristic of apartheid.

 He challenged Israel's arguments in the UN, asserting that resolutions regarding occupied territories need not be "two-sided" since there is only one set of occupied territories.
-Sayegh expressed empathy for all who suffer foreign occupation, urging UN delegates to uphold international law and human rights.
-Against this background, he rejected the notion of Palestinian exceptionalism, emphasizing universal principles and the importance of applying them consistently.

 Sayegh and other diplomats and jurists helped bring attention to the Palestinian cause within the framework of international law and human rights.